Computer Science (English) (B.Sc.)

 Accredited study programmes

-Saarland University was one of the first universities in Germany to successfully complete the system accreditation procedure.
-Since 2012, it has carried the seal of the Accreditation Council.
+Saarland University was one of the first universities in Germany to achieve Quality Assurance Accreditation and has held the Accreditation Council’s official quality mark continuously since 2012.

 Quality management